U.S. Stocks Slide as Tech Shares Drop

 ADVERTISEMENT

-Financial shares edged higher, benefiting from a recent rise in Treasury yields, as well as the Federal Reserve's decision Wednesday to allow big U.S. banks to ramp up dividend payouts and share buybacks.
+Financial shares climbed, benefiting from a recent rise in Treasury yields, as well as the Federal Reserve's decision Wednesday to allow big U.S. banks to ramp up dividend payouts and share buybacks.

 The Stoxx Europe 600 fell 1.3%, with broad losses across sectors offsetting gains in bank shares.